Virginia Law on Accord & Satisfaction: Va. Code § 19.2-151

 When a person is in jail or under a recognizance to answer a charge of assault and battery or other misdemeanor, or has been indicted for an assault and battery or other misdemeanor for which there is a remedy by civil action, unless the offense was committed (i) by or upon any law-enforcement officer, (ii) riotously in violation of §§ 18.2-404 to 18.2-407, (iii) against a family or household member in violation of § 18.2-57.2, or (iv) with intent to commit a felony, if the person injured appears before the court which made the commitment or took the recognizance, or before the court in which the indictment is pending, and acknowledges in writing that he has received satisfaction for the injury, the court may, in its discretion, by an order, supersede the commitment, discharge the recognizance, or dismiss the prosecution, upon payment by the defendant of costs accrued to the Commonwealth or any of its officers.

-The statute allows a judge to dismiss a case upon payment of restitution to the hurt party.
-So if you are charged with an assault and battery, or other misdemeanors where there is a civil fine that is applicable (ex.
-Payment of medical bills), a judge can dismiss the criminal charges against you if you show that you have made the aggrieved party whole via restitution.
-It is perfectly legal but has to be signed off by the Commonwealth.
-Meaning a prosecutor has to agree to the agreement.
+The statute allows a judge to dismiss a criminal misdemeanor case upon payment of restitution to the hurt party.
+If you are charged with an assault and battery, or other misdemeanors where there is a civil fine that is applicable (for example, payment of medical bills), a judge can dismiss the criminal charges against you if you show that you have made the victim whole via restitution.

-Most commonly, assault and battery.
-But, like the statute says, it does NOT apply to any felony charges, any assault against a law enforcement official, and against your own family or household member.
+By statute, Accord and Satisfaction applies to assault and battery and other similar misdemeanor charges.
+This means that it is not apply to felony charges (unless the prosecutor agrees to amend the charge to a misdemeanor), any assault against a law enforcement official, and assault and battery against your own family or household member.
 See our assault and battery page for an in-dept explanation on Virginia law on Assault.

 Do you need an attorney?

-Contact our office today for a free case consultation.
+Contact our office today for a case consultation.